ne0lith/cyberdrop-dl_looper/readme.md

 * Download the new release as a .zip file.
 * Extract the contents of the .zip file and ensure that the files are placed in the same directory as your v5 start file.
-* Overwrite your existing start file with the one from the downloaded zip.
 * Place the 'mods' folder in the same directory as your start file.

 Your directory structure should resemble the following: